Speech Link: A SENCO's Guide to Early Language

 The third level is Progress Tracking.
 Schools re-assess learners after a term of intervention to see if the gap is closing.
 This data is essential for the 'Review' part of the SEN Code of Practise.
 It shows whether the school's support is actually working.

-The results provide a 'Standard Score' and a 'Percentile Rank'.
-A standard score of 100 is the average for a child of that exact age.
-Scores below 85 generally trigger a concern and suggest the child is performing significantly below their peers.
+The results give a 'Standard Score' and a 'Percentile Rank'.
+A standard score of 100 is average for a child of that exact age.
+Lower scores need to be read alongside error analysis and everyday intelligibility, which means how clearly the child is understood in daily speech (McLeod and Baker, 2017).
+Scores below 85 usually raise concern and suggest that the child is performing well below their peers.

 SENCOs must look closely at the 'Error Analysis' section of the report.
 This section explains whether the child is 'fronting', 'backing', or 'stopping' their sounds.
 These are technical terms for how children simplify speech as they learn to talk.